Our Work with Young People

 The International Festival’s Opera Project is an annual initiative that seeks to make the artform of opera accessible to young people, breaking down barriers and perceptions.
-Using an opera from the forthcoming International Festival programme, we present an English-language, potted version to Secondary school pupils, introducing them to the specific work as well as to specific song and singing techniques being used by the composer.
+Using an opera from the forthcoming International Festival programme, we present an English-language, potted version to Secondary school pupils, introducing them to the specific work as well as to song and singing techniques being utilised by the composer.

 Herald Young Critics

 Partnering with The Herald newspaper, all responses are published online, with one review from each school selected to be printed in The Herald.
 One of these printed responses is then chosen as an overall winner and receives the Wee Cherub Award as part of the Herald Angels awards.
-This year’s Wee Cherub Award winner was Olivia Campanile from Holy Rood RC High School for her review of Night Walk for Edinburgh.
+The 2019 Wee Cherub Award winner was Olivia Campanile from Holy Rood RC High School for her review of Night Walk for Edinburgh.